All Episodes

 What we need to know is who was in his orbit and what was their relationship and what would they have seen or witnessed that would help us in solving this problem.

-We need to know who his financial contacts were, and that is the importance of the IRS records.
+We need to know who his financial contacts were.

 Let me ask you this.

-Um I'm not saying it's impossible because experts have said it's not impossible.
+I'm not saying it's impossible because experts have said it's not impossible.

-But the fact that the cameras that were supposed to be on him and the guards that were supposed to be checking on him regularly, all of that that whole system fell apart, which makes me very suspicious.
+But the fact that the cameras that were supposed to be on him and the guards that were supposed to be checking on him regularly, all of that, that whole system fell apart, which makes me very suspicious.

 Are you as suspicious as I am?

-I I think it is a a situation that makes all of us question exactly what happened and how you could have had so many fumbles in a very short period of time that resulted in someone losing their life while they were in federal custody.
+I think it is a situation that makes all of us question exactly what happened and how you could have had so many fumbles in a very short period of time that resulted in someone losing their life while they were in federal custody.

 So this is something that causes us tremendous concern.

-And A. G. Bondy and Cash Patel are working with me.
+And A.G.
+Bondi and Kash Patel are working with me.

 This was phase one.

-We are moving forward to phase we hope there will be two, three, and four, a few more phases, until we can get to the bottom of this, and the American people can get the answers that they deserve.
+We are moving forward to phase, we hope there will be two, three, and four, a few more phases, until we can get to the bottom of this and the American people can get the answers that they deserve.

 It is so sick when I hear this.

-And I've spoken to border agents, they've they've done this work for 15 straight years, and they they say exactly what you're saying.
+They've done this work for 15 straight years and they say exactly what you're saying.

-You have no idea it is on a on a level of magnitude that shocks the soul.
+It is on a level of magnitude that shocks the soul.

-And that's what you're discovering and pushing for answers, and I think that you know, hopefully rightly this is phase one.
+And I think that, you know, hopefully, rightly, this is phase one.

 We'll get to the bottom of it.